-Lenny Henry's career spans almost thirty years and counting.
-He made a triumphant televisual debut in 1975, when he won the New Faces talent competition at the age of 18.
+Lenny Henry's career spans over thirty years and counting.
+He made a triumphant televisual debut in 1975, when he won the New Faces talent competition at the tender age of 18.

 He anchored the Saturday morning children's show, Tiswas, from 1978 to 1980, using the show to develop his comic persona to great effect.

 But Lenny didn't just stick to children's entertainment.
 He appeared on The Black and White Minstrel Show for five years and then joined the hugely popular sketch show, Three of a Kind, alongside Tracey Ullman.